 - Medications to control diarrhea and/or vomiting.

-Intravenous administration of concentrated potassium for severely affected cats until stabilised, then switch to oral potassium.
-This treatment does not come without its risks however and it is important that potassium levels are closely monitored.
+- Intravenous administration of concentrated potassium for severely affected cats until stabilised, then switch to oral potassium.
+This treatment does not come without its risks however and it is important to monitor potassium levels.

-Most cats who receive treatment will make a full recovery.
-An improvement should be seen 1-3 days after administration of potassium.
+Most cats who receive treatment will make a full recovery and an improvement can be expected 1-3 days after administration of potassium.

 Cats with chronic kidney disease will need ongoing treatment to manage the disease.
 While there is no cure for chronic kidney disease, it is possible to slow down its progression.